 The next prize you get is… secret?
 The game doesn’t even tell you that you have it, but you do.
 Now that Sora and Roxas have made their peace, however one-sidedly, you can now unlock your final Drive Form: Final Form.
 All you need to do now is trigger it… at random.
 Final Form appears randomly when you turn into another form.
 The Cerberus Cup can be handy for this.
 Unusually, the first step in unlocking Final Form is to trigger AntiForm, a process that’s 25% odds at best, and that’s just step one.
 After you finally roll AntiForm, you have to roll Final Form on its own!
 In Vanilla, there are 25% odds the first time you trigger AntiForm, then 50%, then 100% on the third and final AntiForm transformation.
 In FM+, hyperion09 informs me that the odds are 3%, 9%, 27% and finally 75% over and over again until Final Form finally unlocks.

-Thankfully, FM+ offers a better solution: the Two Become One Keyblade, which is also your final prize for beating Roxas.
+Thankfully, FM+ offers a better solution (or rather, this reward is the reason for the change): the Two Become One Keyblade, which is also your final prize for beating Roxas.
 The Two Become One has some good stats.
 I like to equip it to Drive Forms, where its Ability can do no harm.
 What Ability, you ask?
 It’s unique: “Light and Dark,” an ability that triggers when you try to engage a Drive Form.
 Instead of turning into the Drive Form you requested, it forces you to AntiForm, with the usual odds of activating Final Form (thanks to hyperion09 again for the clarification!).
 It can also be used to speed up the AntiForm-related Trophy in 2.5, if you don’t already have it.

 So what’s in store with our new Drive Form?
 Final Form a white-clothed Form that turns Sora into a hovering, dual-wielding superman, with long, rapid combos, powerful magic, auto-blocking Keyblades in certain circumstances, as well as the Glide ability.
 Oh, and Form Boost as a secondary ability, which makes your Drives last even longer.
 Biggest downside: it costs 5 Drive Gauges, and both teammates are required for the transformation, like Master Form.
 Keeping two teammates on their feet is a lot harder to guarantee in the battles to come.
 But the best thing?
 Each time you trigger Final Form, you’ll flush out 10 of your accumulated AntiForm points.
 If you’re careful, you’ll never have to see AntiForm again.